Dr. Chris Vanderhoof, DVM, MPH

-If a pup starts having digestive upset or starts to develop liver value abnormalities on bloodwork, decreasing the NSAID dose could help with side effects, but may no longer be of benefit for helping with joint pain.
-Likewise, if we don’t see significant improvement in joint pain with NSAIDs, we can’t simply increase the dose, because the risk of side effects goes up.
+If a pup starts having digestive upset or starts to develop liver value abnormalities on bloodwork, decreasing the NSAID dose could help with side effects, but may no longer be of benefit for helping with joint discomfort.
+Likewise, if we don’t see significant improvement in joint discomfort with NSAIDs, we can’t simply increase the dose, because the risk of side effects goes up.

 In fact, there are times when we simply can’t continue NSAID therapy in some dogs, and then we are left with a few medication options.

 The medications we use in dogs generally have a good safety threshold, but the problem is that they seem to be minimally effective as relievers of joint discomfort.